xosnrdev/TabKit/README.md

 # TabKit

-TabKit is a React library for managing tab state in web applications.
+TabKit is a stateful React SDK library for managing Tabbed applications mainly built for Text editors and can be customized.
 It provides a set of actions, reducers, and utilities that simplify adding, removing, updating, and reordering tabs.
-TabKit is built on Redux Toolkit and TypeScript.
+TabKit is built on Redux Toolkit.

 ## Features

-- 🆕 Add new tabs with unique IDs and custom configurations
+- Add new tabs with unique IDs and custom configurations
-- 🎯 Set the active tab programmatically
+- Set the active tab programmatically
-- ❌ Remove tabs individually or close all tabs at once
+- Remove tabs individually or close all tabs at once
-- ↔️ Switch between tabs using "next" and "previous" actions
+- Switch between tabs using "next" and "previous" actions
-- 💾 Update tab properties, such as title, content, and dirty state
+- Update tab properties, such as title, content, and dirty state
-- 🔄 Reorder tabs by moving them to new positions
+- Reorder tabs by moving them to new positions
-- 🎛️ Customize tab behavior with configuration options
+- Customize tab behavior with configuration options
-- 🏷️ Strongly-typed interfaces for tab state and actions
-- 🚀 Built with Redux Toolkit for efficient state management
+- Built with Redux Toolkit for efficient state management
-- 💾 Persist tab state across sessions using Redux Persist
+- Persist tab state across sessions using Redux Persist
-- 🏪 Includes a built-in Redux store and provider component
+- Includes a built-in Redux store and provider component
-- 🪝 Provides a context hook for accessing tab state and dispatching actions
+- Provides a context hook for accessing tab state and dispatching actions

 ## Getting Started